 - Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (M TJ).

-- Scholarship Award: The Geneva Academy offers partial and full scholarships.
-Applicants from Australia, Canada, New Zealand, the United States, and Western Europe can only be considered for partial scholarships.
+- Award: The Geneva Academy offers partial and fully-funded positions.
+Applicants from Australia, Canada, New Zealand, the United States, and Western Europe can only be considered for partial awards.

 - Nationality: International